ZexiXin/CYBR8480_Semester_Project/README.md

 ## Demo

 The video demo can be visited [here](https://app.vidgrid.com/view/tSy0JJZw5J3w)
-Since this file are too large to upload, so I removed the implementation video from it and provide a link to the complete presentation.
-The slide without implementation video can be accessed from [here](https://github.com/ZexiXin/CYBR8480_Semester_Project/blob/main/Semester%20Project%20Presentation.pptx)
+Since this file are too large to upload, so I uploaded the complete file on Canvas.
+Here, the slide without implementation video can be accessed from [here](https://github.com/ZexiXin/CYBR8480_Semester_Project/blob/main/Semester%20Project%20Presentation.pptx)

 ## Packaging and Release